Accounting & Finance

 The UK is one of the many countries struggling to prevent the “McMafia-style” money laundering through real estate.

 An estimated £90bn is laundered illegally through the UK every year, which also affects all law-abiding citizens as this action contributes to the inflation of the property market.
-Buying homes for inflated prices is locking out legitimate homeowners, and this activity is prevalent in the UK, particularly in the high end of the market.

-Many homes in affluent areas are bought and left unoccupied, making some of London’s wealthier parts seem barren and empty.
+Today, many homes in affluent areas are bought and left unoccupied, making some of London’s wealthier parts seem barren and empty.
 The country’s mansions are also a target; many remain open, but we wouldn’t know or take much notice.

 The inactivity of streets full of empty homes in the wealthy postcodes of inner London like Chelsea and Paddington is a concern.
 Opportunistic and well-orchestrated home break-ins and general public safety while walking at dusk and nighttime rise when fewer people are around.

 However, while bustling urban life may be diminishing in wealthier neighbourhoods, lawmakers are more focused on legislating change to halt the laundering activity, which is the proceeds of other criminal activities like the sale of drugs.
-Many countries have created legislation to respond to money laundering tactics.
-This activity is rife in smaller countries like Australia and New Zealand.

 Smaller Countries Also Suffer